writethedocs/www/docs/bipoc.rst

 BIPOC need dedicated spaces for themselves in every profession, everywhere, and BIPOC professionals remain painfully underrepresented in technical communication and software development.

-Although we may personally abhor and fight racism as individuals, in a profession that is overrepresented by white people, admonishing racism in rooms full of non-BIPOC people does not build equity the way that supporting BIPOC careers does.
+Although we may personally abhor and fight racism as individuals, in a profession that is overrepresented by white people, admonishing racism in rooms full of non-BIPOC people does not build equity the way that supporting BIPOC in their careeers does.

 How do we want to use this space
 --------------------------------